One of London’s most recognizable and popular attractions is the London Eye.

 - the option to order food and drink (additional fee applies)

 You are not allowed to bring your own alcohol onto the pod.
-A private pod on the London Eye costs £675 for a group.
+A private pod on the London Eye costs from £675 for a group.
 Groups must have a minimum of two guests over 18, but can otherwise consist of adults and children.

 If there are only two of you, a more fun and cost-effective option though would be the Cupid Pod.